 Without knowing the weight, it is impossible to know if your vehicle can even safety tow it.
-Other important things to consider are the difference between the weight of the rig by itself and once it has been fully loaded with gear and water, the weight that is carried on the wheels and axles, and the weight that is carried on the hitch.
+Other important things to consider are the difference between the weight of the rig by itself and once it has been fully loaded with gear and water, the weight that is carried on the RV tires and axles, and the weight that is carried on the hitch.
 If you have a multi axel trailer, it is important to balance the weight across the axels.

 Many people assume that the only weight they need to know is the weight of the trailer when they pull it off the lot, and this is a dangerous mistake.
 Pulling a fully loaded trailer that is above your vehicle’s maximum towing capacity can be very dangerous.
 We can help you learn what is involved with weighing a trailer so that your trips are always safe and comfortable.

 Know Your Weight Ratings For RV and Tow Vehicle